we play, we think, and we learn

 Please note: due to the volume of applications received, we will only contact candidates selected for interviews.

-Position Title: Reservations Specialist
+Position Title: Events Coordinator

-Pay Rate: $19.00/hour
+Pay Rate: $25.00/hour

 Adventure Science Center’s mission is to open every mind to the wonders of science and technology, fostering a better understanding of ourselves and the world around us.